Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

   child class.
 * Because the `template` getter is static, `${super.template}` accesses the `template` property on the superclass constructor.
 * The `Polymer.html` function checks each expression value.
-If the value is a string, the string is interpolated directly.
 If the expression is an `HTMLTemplateElement`, the `innerHTML` of the template is interpolated.
+* To protect against XSS vulnerabilities, `Polymer.html` only interpolates `HTMLTemplateElement` values.
+Non-template values will throw an error.

-This makes it very simple to combine existing templates.
+It's very simple to combine existing templates:

 Base class definition: { .caption }